ExtractGPT: Exploring the Potential of Large Language Models for Product Attribute Value Extraction: Using Training Data

 \subsection{Fine-Tuning}

-In this section, we evaluate how using the training data for fine-tuning affects the performance of the GPT3.5 LLM.
-To do this, we analyse the performance of a fine-tuned LLM in two ways.
-First, we compare the performance of the fine-tuned GPT3.5 model and GPT-4, which uses example values and demonstrations from the same training data.
-Second, we investigate whether the model acquire knowledge in the fine-tuning process that can be transferred to other prompts and other datasets.
+In this section, we evaluate the impact of fine-tuning on the AVE performance of GPT-3.5.
+First, we compare the fine-tuned GPT-3.5 models with Extract-GPT from Section \ref{sec:in_context_learning}.
+Second, we examine if fine-tuning imparts general knowledge useful for extracting attribute values from products not in the training set.

-\textbf{Fine-Tuning Procedure.} We fine-tune GPT-3.5 on the large training sets of OA-Mine and AE-110K using the two prompts \texttt{list} and \texttt{json} as shown in Figure \ref{fig:zero_shot_prompts}, resulting in four fine-tuned GPT-3.5 models.
-To obtain the fine-tuning sets, the records in the large training sets of OA-Mine and AE-110K are preprocessed according to the prompts \texttt{list} and \texttt{json-val}.
-This means that role description, task description, and task input are formatted according to the prompts using the training records.
-The expected task output contains the ground truth attribute/value pairs from the training set.
-For the prompt \texttt{json-val}, 10 example values per attribute are sampled from the training set.
-The four pre-processed datasets are uploaded to OpenAI's fine-tuning API\footnote{https://platform.openai.com/docs/guides/fine-tuning}.
-Fine-tuning is then triggered via the API and each dataset is used to fine-tune a GPT-3.5 model for three epochs using the parameter setting recommended by OpenAI.
+\textbf{Procedure.} GPT-3.5 is fine-tuned using the training sets of OA-Mine and AE-110K.
+The training records are formatted with \texttt{list} and \texttt{json-val} templates, generating role descriptions, task descriptions, and task inputs, with task outputs containing attribute-value pairs.
+For \texttt{json-val}, 10 example values per attribute are sampled from the training set.
+These pre-processed datasets are uploaded to OpenAI's fine-tuning API\footnote{https://platform.openai.com/docs/guides/fine-tuning} and GPT-3.5 is fine-tuned for three epochs on these datasets using the OpenAI's default parameters.